brave/qa-resources/wikitemplate-android.md

 - [ ] Verify shortcut is still available on the home screen after upgrade
 - [ ] Verify sites added to home screen are still visible and able to be used after upgrade
 - [ ] Verify sync chain created in the previous version is still retained on upgrade
-- [ ] Verify settings changes done in the previous version is still retained on upgrade
+- [ ] Verify settings changes done in the previous version are still retained on upgrade

 ## Bookmarks